 It is all about inspiration, drive, and excitement.
 This role requires the person to believe in the idea and the dream even when others may not.
 Never give up and push themselves and the others forward.
 Only a true believer and an optimist can do that.

 This role is about pinpointing the problems and clearly identifying and communicating their solutions.
-Every business sometimes faces some roadblocks, so that’s when such person will take the leadership and move forward with a clear vision of the mission.
+Every business sometimes faces some roadblocks, so that’s when such a person will take the lead and move forward with a clear vision of the mission.

 That’s who will make things happen.
 It’s all about not only planning but also “doing”.
 This role requires the skills and experience to make sure things get started and finished.